Green bean succotash recipes

 If you want really tasty-food, don't think McDonalds and Applebys; just start planting a few seeds in your own backyard.

 Both fresh green beans and corn have what is known as resistant starch; they are only slowly digested in the small intestine having a very minor effect on your blood glucose.
-Instead they pass through to the colon where they are fermented instead by the microflora in your gut, forming strongly anti-inflammatory compounds like butyrate.
+Instead they pass through to the colon where they are fermented by the microflora in your gut, forming strongly anti-inflammatory compounds like butyrate.

 If you suffer from an autoimmune disease, be it angry muscles and joints, inflamed blood vessels or a very unhappy bowel, read more about this simple technique called reheating resistant starch.
 Let your food be your medicine.